QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: Why LLMs Fail at Real Proofs

 \subsection{Failure Mode 3: Misallocation of Proof Effort}

-LLMs tend to evade the core mathematical difficulties: while they often recognize what needs to be proven, they rely on vague language to bypass the rigorous execution required for genuine insight, resorting to phrases like “clearly, X holds” or “it is straightforward to verify” when the claim is neither clear nor straightforward.
-At the same time, they overinvest attention in elementary components, providing excessive detail to reprove well-established lemmas or justify routine steps; by exhausting their focus on these trivialities, they leave the primary, novel complexities of the problem largely underexplored.
+In our experiments, we found that LLMs tend to evade the core mathematical difficulties: while they often recognize what needs to be proven, they rely on vague language to bypass the rigorous execution required for genuine insight, resorting to phrases like “clearly, X holds” or “it is straightforward to verify” when the claim is neither clear nor straightforward.
+Meanwhile, they overinvest attention in elementary components, providing excessive detail to reprove well-established lemmas or justify routine steps; by exhausting their focus on these trivialities, they leave the primary, novel complexities of the problem largely underexplored.